-CytoSorbents has collaborated with leading military researchers to develop novel, hemocompatible potassium binding sorbents to treat moderate to severe hyperkalemia.
-These sorbents, which are under advanced development, leverage the massive surface area of the company’s existing hemocompatible porous polymers with robust potassium binding technology to target rapid and sustained potassium reduction.
-They can be implemented in a wide variety of configurations and are expected to provide a broader range of hyperkalemia treatment options.
-These polymers may be better suited to treat hyperkalemia than hemodialysis due to faster kinetics, ease of treatment, as well as the ability to reduce cytokines, myoglobin, and other toxins in trauma and burn injury.
-In addition, these solutions are being designed to be rapidly and easily administered in places where the availability of dialysis is limited.
+CytoSorbents has collaborated with leading military researchers to develop a novel, hemocompatible potassium binding sorbent called K+ontrol to treat moderate to severe hyperkalemia.
+This sorbent, which is under advanced development, leverages the massive surface area of the company’s existing hemocompatible porous polymers with robust potassium binding technology to target rapid and sustained potassium reduction.
+The sorbent can be implemented in a wide variety of configurations and is expected to provide a broader range of hyperkalemia treatment options.
+In certain situations, K+ontrol may be better suited to treat hyperkalemia than hemodialysis due to faster kinetics and ease of treatment that can be rapidly and easily implemented in places where the availability of dialysis is limited.
 These include far-forward or austere environments, where wounded warfighters must survive until they can be safely evacuated.
 Such solutions could also potentially be used to treat mass casualty victims from large scale natural disasters, such as earthquakes, fires, and landslides, as well as wars, terrorist attacks, and others.

 - Khanagavi, J, et.al.
 “Hyperkalemia among hospitalized patients and association between duration of hyperkalemia and outcomes”, Arch Med Sci.
 2014; 10(2): 251–257.

 - Mahoney BA, Smith WA, Lo DS, Tsoi K, Tonelli M, Clase CM.
 Emergency interventions for hyperkalaemia.
 Cochrane Database Syst Rev. 2005. p.
 CD003235.